pantheon-systems/terminus-build-tools-plugin/README.md

 - [Add a `build-assets` script](https://pantheon.io/blog/writing-composer-scripts) to your composer.json file.
 - Add any needed cleanup steps (e.g. `drush updatedb`) after `build-env:merge`.

+### Specific Examples

 For a more specific example, see:

 - https://github.com/pantheon-systems/example-drops-8-composer

+### PR Environments vs Other Test Environments

+Note that using a single environment for each PR means that it is not possible to run multiple tests against the same PR at the same time.
+Currently, no effort is made to cancel running tests when a new one is kicked off; if the concurrent build is not cancelled before a new commit is pushed to the PR branch, then the two tests could potentially conflict with each other.
+If support for parallel tests on the same PR is desired, then it is possible to eliminate PR environments, and make all tests run in their own independent CI environment.
+To do this, make the following change in the environments section of the circle.yml file:

+    TERMINUS_ENV: $CI_LABEL

+### Running Tests without Multidevs

+To use this tool on a Pantheon site that does not have multidev environments support, it is possible to run all tests against the dev environment.
+If this is done, then clearly it is not possible to run multiple tests at the same time.
+To use the dev environment, make the following change in the environments section of the circle.yml file:

+    TERMINUS_ENV: dev

 ## Examples